mauriciopoppe/blog/site/content/notes/computer-science/data-structures/probabilistic-data-structures.md

 ## Bloom filter

-Problem: test if an element exists in a set
+Problem: test if an element doesn't exist in a set

-Approximate solution: same as count min sketch, if the returned value is zero then we're sure that the element is not in the set otherwise it might be in the set
+Approximate solution: same as count min sketch, if the returned value is zero then we're sure the element is not in the set, otherwise, it might be in the set, and we need to test for existence typically using the underlaying data structure

 https://florian.github.io/bloom-filters/